pydata/xarray/doc/tutorial.rst

 Aggregation
 ~~~~~~~~~~~

-Aggregation methods from ndarray have been updated to take a `dimension`
+Aggregation methods from ndarray have been updated to take a `dim`
 argument instead of `axis`.
 This allows for very intuitive syntax for
 aggregation methods that are applied along particular dimension(s):